Meals by day of the week and time of day, early 20th Century

 Thursday, Friday and Saturday: variety

-Although the Sunday roast was completely finished by Thursday, we still had a good dinner during the rest of the week.
+Although the Sunday roast was completely finished after Wednesday, we still had a good dinner during the rest of the week.
 What we had varied.
 Sometimes, for example, it was meat rissoles; sometimes it was meat pudding.
 I often had to go out before school to buy the meat for the dinner and it was always ¾ lb of leg of beef and a ½lb of beef suet.
 I used to really enjoy these meals.
 Other everyday meals that I particularly remember are on their own separate page.

 Meals which were the same every day: breakfast, tea and supper